Streetlight Charging in the Kansas City Right-of-Way

 - Subscribe to our email newsletter to receive important updates about the project and learn about opportunities to share your feedback.

-- Participate in a listening session where you can learn more about the project and engage with project leaders to discuss concerns and opportunities to expand access to EV charging (time/date to be announced via email newsletter).
+- Participate in a listening session where you can learn more about the project and engage with project leaders to discuss concerns and opportunities to expand access to EV charging.
+Incentives worth $50 per person will be provided for the first 100 participants.
+Space is limited.
+Follow the links below to RSVP for the session that works best for your schedule:

 - View proposed charging locations.